About the Miss America Organization and the Miss America Foundation

 Miss America Organization

 The Miss America Organization (MAO) is a 501(c)(4) nonprofit organization that controls and oversees the local, state and national competition framework, and hosts the annual Miss America Competition and telecast.
 Miss America contestants working towards college or postgraduate degrees can earn scholarship awards to help further their education.
-MAO is comprised of 52 licensed organizations, including all 50 states, the District of Columbia and Puerto Rico.
+MAO is comprised of 51 licensed organizations- including all 50 states and the District of Columbia.

 Miss America Foundation